angwm1/1015/README.md

    To achieve this we did the following:

-       1.** Principal Component Analysis (PCA)**: Applied preprocessing steps to scale numerical features and encode categorical features.
+       -1.** Principal Component Analysis (PCA)**: Applied preprocessing steps to scale numerical features and encode categorical features.
 Visualized the first two principal components to gain insights into the data's variance and distribution.
             There is overlap between the two groups, regions with larger principal component 1 tend to have a higher concentration of individuals with heart disease.
-       2.**Random Forest Classifier**: Split the dataset into training and testing sets to evaluate the model's accuracy and generalization.
+       -2.**Random Forest Classifier**: Split the dataset into training and testing sets to evaluate the model's accuracy and generalization.
 Performed hyperparameter tuning using grid search to optimize the model's performance.
            When evaluated on the test set, the model demonstrated exceptional accuracy, achieving a score of 1.0.
 The classification report indicates perfect precision, recall, and F1-scores for both classes, with a macro and weighted average F1-score of 1.0.
-       3. **Learning Curve**: The learning curve provides valuable insights into how the model's performance evolves as it learns from increasingly larger portions of the training data.
+       -3. **Learning Curve**: The learning curve provides valuable insights into how the model's performance evolves as it learns from increasingly larger portions of the training data.
 It also helps to identify potential issues such as overfitting or underfitting.
-       3.**XGBoost Classifier**: Trained an XGBoost model to classify instances of heart disease.
+       -4.**XGBoost Classifier**: Trained an XGBoost model to classify instances of heart disease.
-       4.**Employed SHAP (SHapley Additive exPlanations)**: To explain the model's predictions and visualize feature importance.
+       -5.**Employed SHAP (SHapley Additive exPlanations)**: To explain the model's predictions and visualize feature importance.
 Identified the top important features contributing to the model's predictions
            Top 5 important features:cp_asymptomatic, chol,oldpeak, sex_Female, thalch
-       5.**Decision Tree Classifier**: Utilized a Decision Tree Classifier to classify instances of heart disease using only the top 5 important features.
+       -6.**Decision Tree Classifier**: Utilized a Decision Tree Classifier to classify instances of heart disease using only the top 5 important features.
 Evaluated the model's accuracy with the selected features.
            The decision tree model trained on the top 5 important features, correctly predicts the presence or absence of heart disease in approximately 77.7% of the test samples.
-       6.**Logistic Regression**: Trained a Logistic Regression model on the top 5 important features to classify instances of heart disease.
+       -7.**Logistic Regression**: Trained a Logistic Regression model on the top 5 important features to classify instances of heart disease.
 Calculated the accuracy of the model on the test data.
            An accuracy of 0.788 means that the Logistic Regression model correctly predicted the presence or absence of heart disease in approximately 78.8% of the samples in the test dataset

-## Usage
-1) Data Preparation: The initial raw dataset undergoes several preprocessing steps:
-    - Missing values are handled.
-    - Outlier detection and replacement.
-    - Feature encoding and scaling.
-2) Exploratory Data Analysis (EDA): This includes visualizations for both univariate and multivariate analysis to understand the distributions and relationships in the data.
-3) Model Building: We use several machine learning models to predict heart disease:
-    - Random Forest Classifier
-    - Logistic Regression
-    - Decision Tree Classifier
-    - XGBoost Classifier
-4) Evaluation: Models are evaluated based on their accuracy, precision, recall, and F1-score to understand their effectiveness.

 ## 4. Conclusion
    In conclusion, our analysis aimed to predict heart disease occurrence and understand the factors influencing it.
 We meticulously cleaned and prepared the data, addressing issues like missing values and outliers.
 Exploratory Data Analysis revealed significant